SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-donor-advised-fund.md

-* See [Prerequisites for Salesforce Admin](https://docs.google.com/document/d/1R4sRRd1VSMeSmUbVenMY6ci_GE0FLp_FR0fYu99xvYs/edit#bookmark=id.ds0z7f6syy7y) from Use Case #2
+* See Prerequisites for Salesforce Admin from [Multiple Payment Gift](use-cases-multiple-payment-gift.md)

 * Required
     * Confirm that Gift Soft Credits are available on the Gift Entry template and Gift Transaction related list
 * Optional